 Bed & Breakfast

-The ten-acre garden and woodlands are an ideal base from which to explore the extensive woods and many footpaths in the area.
+The 10 acres of garden and surrounding woodlands are an ideal base from which to explore the forested area beyond, the local vineyard and the many footpaths in the area.
 For cyclists, the house is conveniently situated on Route 18 of the National Cycling Network, and bicycles can be stored under cover.
 Wildlife abounds around the property, with surprisingly tame deer being frequent visitors to the garden.
-The presence of two pet cats in the house means that four-legged guests cannot be accommodated.
+The presence of resident pet cats means that four-legged guests cannot be accommodated.